Honor Code and Ecclesiastical Endorsement

 All persons wanting to attend BYU must complete and maintain a valid ecclesiastical endorsement in order to be enrolled at the university.
 The process can be started at endorse.byu.edu and depending on your situation the process may be different.
 Below are a few examples of how you can complete this process depending on your individual situation.

-- As an LDS applicant applying for graduate admission (including currently enrolled BYU students), you must obtain a NEW ecclesiastical endorsement which requires an interview with both your local bishop and stake president.
+- As a member applicant applying for graduate admission (including currently enrolled BYU students), you must obtain a NEW ecclesiastical endorsement which requires an interview with both your local bishop and stake president.

 - Currently enrolled BYU undergraduate students are instructed NOT to complete the "Continuing/Currently Enrolled" endorsement as this option is not relevant to graduate admissions and will cause you significant delays.

-- As a Non-LDS applicant you may elect to complete an ecclesiastical interview with either your local religious leader or a local LDS bishop in your area and then a final interview via phone or email with the our on campus BYU Chaplain.
+- As a non member applicant you may elect to complete an ecclesiastical interview with either your local religious leader or a local bishop of the Church of Jesus Christ of Latter-day Saints in your area and then a final interview via phone or email with the our on campus BYU Chaplain.

-- To find the name and phone number of the nearest LDS bishop in your area please click here.
+- To find the name and phone number of the nearest Bishop of the Church of Jesus Christ of Latter-day Saints in your area please click here.

-Note: Non-LDS applicants in remote countries with no religious presence such as China should contact Graduate Admissions at (801)-422-5595 or by email at email@example.com for interview assistance.
+Note: Non member applicants in remote countries with no religious presence such as China should contact Graduate Admissions at (801)-422-5595 or by email at email@example.com for interview assistance.

 - Full-time BYU employee applicants